-Now while I use my handy Kitchen Aid to squish tomatoes, it has no tiny screen that would help me with berries.
-So I turned to old-fashioned methods: a fine meshed sieve, a big spoon, and elbow grease.
+While I can use my handy Kitchen Aid to squish tomatoes, the strainer attachment has no tiny screen that would help me with berries.
+So I turn to old-fashioned methods: a fine-mesh sieve, a big spoon, and elbow grease.
 I won’t kid you: it takes a lot of effort, but there’s a great payoff for your trouble.

 - Heat oven to 225˚F. Rinse the raspberries and drain them well.
 Put them into a heat-proof dish.
 I found that my 2 quarts fit nicely in a 13×9 Pyrex pan.
-Put this pan into the oven, uncovered, and set the oven to 225˚F. Leave the berries in for about 30 minutes, because heating the berries gently will make it easier to sieve the stuff.
+Bake the pan of berries, uncovered, for about 30 minutes, because heating the berries gently will make it easier to sieve the seeds out.

-Put a fine-mesh sieve over a large bowl or pot.
+- Put a fine-mesh sieve over a large bowl or pot.
 Take the pan of hot raspberries out of the oven and sieve the berries in batches.
 Scoop some of the softened berries into the sieve, and press the pulp and juice through with a big spoon.
-Do this in several smaller batches, because it’s surprisingly hard work to press the berries through the sieve.
+It’s surprisingly hard work to press the berries through the sieve.
 You want to end up with only seeds in the sieve, as dry as you can manage.
-When you’ve pressed out as much as you can, put the seeds in a clean quart-sized jar*, and set aside.
+When you’ve pressed out as much fruit as you can, put the seeds in a clean quart-sized jar (* see Notes) and set aside.
 Repeat until all the berries have been sieved.
 Don’t forget to scrape the underside of the sieve with a clean spoon, to get all the pulp off it!